Online exams and assessments (eAssessment)

 What to expect

-Exams are held in a Monash exam venue and will be supervised (invigilated).
-Check your exam timetable in the Web Enrolment System for venue details.
+Online exams are held in a Monash exam venue and will be supervised (invigilated).
+Check your exam timetable in the Web Enrolment System for venue details. eAssessments don't have separate reading or noting time.
+It's incorporated into the overall exam time.
+Once exam time starts, you login and begin.

 - Unless your faculty instructs otherwise, you'll be provided with a Monash laptop.